owncloud-archive/documentation/admin_manual/configuration/files/files_locking_transactional.rst

 Rather, it prevents simultaneous file saving.

 .. note:: Transactional file locking is in ownCloud core, and replaces the old File Locking app.
-The File Locking app has been removed from ownCloud in version 8.2.1.
-If your ownCloud server still has the File Locking app, you must visit your Apps page to verify that it is disabled; the File Locking app and Transactional File Locking cannot both operate at the same time.
+The File Locking app was removed from ownCloud in version 8.2.1.
+If your ownCloud server still has the File Locking app, you **must** visit your Apps page to verify that it is disabled; the File Locking app and Transactional File Locking cannot both operate at the same time.

 File locking is enabled by default, using the database locking backend.